KushalJeetKumawat/Cyclistic-Journey-Analytics/README.md

 </table>

 > **Project Journey**
+>
 > This project started with a simple question: What story does a city tell through its rides?
-As I worked through the data, patterns slowly surfaced-busy mornings, favorite neighborhoods, quiet winter days.
+> As I worked through the data, patterns slowly surfaced—busy mornings, favorite neighborhoods, quiet winter days.
 SQL helped uncover the pieces, and the dashboards helped connect them.
 What you see here is the journey of watching a city reveal itself one insight at a time.

 ---

 ## Project Overview